 Mature / International students

-Backstage Academy welcomes students of all ages to study on our degree programmes.
+The Academy of Live Technology welcomes students of all ages to study on our degree programmes.

 Unfortunately, we cannot accept international students onto our undergraduate or postgraduate programmes at this time.